top of page

 To see a more detailed expression of the nature of the Bible, see the Chicago Statement on Biblical Inerrancy.

-We are a Reformed church, meaning we love and agree with the Protestant Reformation of the 16th century and what it stood for in its core.
-We are also a confessional church which means that we stand united with all Christians throughout history in belief and practice.
+We are Reformed, meaning we love and agree with the Protestant Reformation of the 16th century and what it stood for in its core.
+We are also confessional which means that we stand united with all Christians throughout history in belief and practice.
 A confession of faith does not replace the Bible, it is a summary of what we believe the Bible teaches.[1]

 The most detailed expression of what we believe the Bible teaches is found in the Westminster Confession of Faith (with minor exceptions).[2]
 See more creeds and confessions we affirm in our Book of Confessions.